Contributing Gear Editor

 Total: 4.25/5

 A part of Billabong’s Adventure Division collection, the Surftrek Storm backpack is designed to keep up with all of the adventures life throws your way.
-The 40L pack has ample storage space for your wetsuit and includes external water bottle holders and a front external bungee, so you can easily attach gear to the outside, a feature I really appreciate.
-The bag features a roll-top main wet/dry compartment, water resistant zippers and fabrics, dual buckle closure, and a water-resistant front pocket.
+The 40L pack has ample storage space for your wetsuit and includes external water bottle holders and a front external bungee, so you can easily attach gear to the outside, a feature we really appreciate.
+The bag features a roll-top main wet/dry compartment, water-resistant zippers and fabrics, dual buckle closure, and a water-resistant front pocket.
 The padded, adjustable straps make transportation a breeze and the sternum straps provide an extra secure fit.
 It’s a solid pack available for a solid price.

 Check Price on Billabong

-RVCA Weld 27 L Backpack ($100)
+RVCA Weld 27 L Backpack ($100) RVCA Weld

 Pros: Sunglasses and fins compartment, mesh padded back torso support.